davidB/gradle-getdown-plugin/README.md

 	/** The template used to generate the launch4j configuration */ String tmplLaunch4j

+	/**
-	/** jre version to deploy, also used by default getdown.txt template to define the jvm min version */ JreVersion jreVersion = JreTools.current() //new JreVersion(1,8,0,20,26)
+	* jre version to deploy, also used by default getdown.txt template to define the jvm min version (default: current running java version))
+	* type: String (eg. '1.8.0_u20-b26') or a bundles.JreVersion (eg. new bundles.JreVersion(1,8,0,20,26) )
+	*/
+	Object jreVersion

 	/** the list of platform for jres and native bundles to provide */ Platform[] platforms = Platform.values()